Château Raoul

 Château Raoul, Medieval castle in Châteauroux, France.

-Built in the 10th century by Raoul le Large, lord of Déols, the fortress marked the boundary between France and Aquitaine, later reconstructed in stone during the 12th century.
+The fortress was built in the 10th century by Raoul le Large, lord of Déols, to mark the boundary between France and Aquitaine.
+A century later it was reconstructed in stone, establishing the structure that would define the site for generations.

-The property functions as part of the prefect's residence and opens to visitors during summer months and European Heritage Days through guided tours.
+The castle serves as part of the prefect's residence and opens to visitors during summer months and European Heritage Days through guided tours.
+Walking around the exterior gives a clear view of the towers and ramparts even when tours are not available.

 Location: Châteauroux